-Estate Planning -- Keep Track of Passwords, Access Keys and PINs
+Estate Planning: How To Keep Track of Passwords, Access Keys, and PINs

 Make a List of Each Service and Its Access Information

-Finally, once you have come up with your strategy for storing important passwords and access information, compile a list of important services and corresponding access information (logins, passwords, access keys, PINs, etc).
-Common things to consider putting on your list are:
+Once you have a strategy for storing account logins and access information, make a list of equipment and services that use access information (logins, passwords, access keys, PINs, etc.).
+For example:

 - Email accounts